 History and Overview of the Program in Molecular Medicine

 Michael Green, recruited by Czech to Molecular Medicine from Harvard in 1990, was appointed in 2001 founding Director of the new Program in Gene Function and Expression located in the Lazar Research Building.
-Dr. Green has recruited numerous faculty since that time and many of those faculty in his Program have elected to have their primary faculty appointment in Molecular Medicine.
-Zhiping Weng, was recruited to UMASS MED in 2008 as Director of the Program in Bioinformatics and has been recruiting faculty to her Program.
-One of these has elected to join Molecular Medicine as a tenure track faculty member (Manuel Garber).
+Green recruited numerous faculty and many of those faculty in his Program elected to have their primary faculty appointment in Molecular Medicine.
+In 2015, Green was appointed Chair of a new Department of Molecular, Cell and Cancer Biology, which includes these faculty and they now retain joint appointments in Molecular Medicine.
+Several other Programs have been established at the Medical School as well, with many newly recruited faculty joining Molecular Medicine as primary faculty appointments.
 In addition, Craig Peterson, first recruited to Molecular Medicine as an Assistant Professor in 1991 and now Professor, was appointed as Vice Chair of Molecular Medicine in 2004 and continues to serve in this position.

-Thus Molecular Medicine now has approximately 40 faculty, in three buildings.
-These faculty are active in faculty meetings, personnel action deliberations (including tenure decisions), retreats, seminars and journal clubs, recruitments to the Program and social functions.
-Molecular Medicine sponsors a monthly “in house” seminar program for its own faculty seminars as well as a distinguished lecturer series (now called Pioneers in Molecular Medicine Lectures) for outside speakers.
-The in house seminars are followed by faculty luncheon meetings in our Boardroom for all tenure or tenured track faculty.
+Thus Molecular Medicine now has approximately 35 faculty with primary faculty appointments and 14 faculty with joint appointments who are active in faculty meetings, personnel action deliberations (including tenure decisions), retreats, seminars and journal clubs, faculty searches in the Program and social functions.
+Molecular Medicine sponsors a monthly “in house” seminar program for its own faculty seminars followed by faculty luncheon meetings, graduate student and postdoctoral fellow-initiated outside speaker seminar programs, and monthly Chalk Talks for all Molecular Medicine faculty.

-Molecular Medicine accomplishments in research have been recognized by the 2006 Nobel Prize in Physiology or Medicine awarded to Craig Mello (shared with Andrew Fire of Stanford University), the 2008 Lasker Basic Medical Research Award to Victor Ambros (shared with Gary Ruvkun of Harvard and David Baulcombe of Cambridge University), the 2007 Medical Foundation Basic Science Award to David Lambright, Howard Hughes Medical Institute Investigator appointments to Michael Green, Roger Davis, and Craig Mello, and membership in the National Academy of Sciences (Mello and Ambros) and the Royal Society of London (Davis).
+Molecular Medicine accomplishments in research have been recognized by the 2006 Nobel Prize in Physiology or Medicine awarded to Craig Mello (shared with Andrew Fire of Stanford University), the 2008 Lasker Basic Medical Research Award to Victor Ambros (shared with Gary Ruvkun of Harvard and David Baulcombe of Cambridge University), the 2105 Breakthrough Prize (shared with Gary Ruvkun of Harvard) to Victor Ambros, the 2007 Medical Foundation Basic Science Award to David Lambright, the Lillian Jean Kaplan Memorial Award to Greg Pazour, Howard Hughes Medical Institute Investigator appointments to Michael Green, Roger Davis, and Craig Mello, and membership in the National Academy of Sciences (Green, Mello and Ambros) and the Royal Society of London (Davis).
 Many other Molecular Medicine faculty have been recognized by awards for outstanding contributions in their fields of specialty, for example, a 2012 NIDA Avant Garde award to Jeremy Luban, the 2000 Banting Award to Michael Czech and the Elizabeth Glaser Scientist Award to Katherine Luzuriaga.
-Pew Scholar awards have been bestowed upon Tom Fazzio, Bert van den Berg and David Guertin..
+Pew Scholar awards have been bestowed upon Tom Fazzio, Bert van den Berg and David Guertin.